 Smoked & Grilled Meats

 allow smoked meat during pregnancy, provided that it's heated above 160 degrees Fahrenheit (145 degrees Fahrenheit for fish).
 However, recent studies published in the Journal of Nutrition cautioned against eating smoked and grilled meat due to the effects of the airborne polycyclic aromatic hydrocarbons (PAHs) that are created in the smoking process.
 These PAHs are shown to contribute to lower birth weight and head circumference in newborn babies who were exposed to them prenatally.
 Yes, this includes bacon.
 I'm sorry.
 I feel terrible.
+All Those Salads

 I'm originally from the Midwest.
 If there's a way to add mayonnaise or sour cream to any vegetable or fruit and call it a salad, we will.
 Egg salad, potato salad, jello salad, macaroni salad, chicken salad — they're all delicious and they all have either mayo, cream, or both.
 According to the USDA, these foods that contain eggs or creams must remain refrigerated or over ice, covered and

 cooked vegetables, are fine at a barbecue.
 However, if they're covered in cream or grilled, you may want to avoid them for the reasons listed above.
 Fruits and veggies must be thoroughly washed and handled with care as to prevent any possible cross-contamination of bacteria from entering the fruit, too.
 So don't use the tongs you're using on the hot dogs on the pineapple slices, and you should be fine.
 Sprouts

 They're a popular salad topping, and often shoved on top of a burger with some avocado to be coined a "California burger."
 (At least in the diners here in New York City.)
 However, according to the CDC,

 a raw-egg custard base.
 That could lead to salmonella, according to the FDA.
 If it's store bought or regular old dairy based, however, just make sure to get it straight from the freezer.
 Bonus points for rainbow sprinkles.
 The Cheese Plate

 cheese follows the same rules as dairy products.
 It must be refrigerated or left out for no more than two hours, or one hour if the ambient temperature is above 90 degrees Fahrenheit.
 Also, avoid all raw or soft cheeses like Brie, Camembert, or goat cheese, as they may contain dangerous listeria.
+Lunch Meat & Hot Dogs

 provided they've been heated to above 160 degrees Fahrenheit.
 (The CDC used the description "steaming hot.")
 This will kill any listeria that may be hanging out in the hot dog or deli meat and make it safe for consumption.
 Beverage Station

 unpasteurized non-alcoholic cider?
 Yep.
 According to the CDC, raw cider may contain the bacteria listeria, and can cause irreparable harm to your little one, so be on the look out.

 cause depression-like effects leaving you sluggish and unhappy.
 Also, the hit of sugar fills you up, but isn't providing any nutritive benefits for the calories.